mcastorina/viter/README.md

 * `collect`

 ## Speed
-This module has ~30k generated lines of code, which means compilation will be noticeably slower but still less than 1s in debug mode.
+This module has ~5k generated lines of code, which means compilation may be noticeably slower but still less than 1s in debug mode.

 This module uses lazy iterator evaluation, meaning there are no intermediate buffers.
 Each transformation is applied on the element as